 Once you have applied, our admission team will then carefully consider your application, and we will contact you within six weeks to inform whether you have been shortlisted.

 What you write in your personal statement is important.
 You may find this video helpful as you consider what you will write.
 This website gives specific advice regarding writing a personal statement for a nursing or midwifery course.

-If your application is successfully shortlisted, you will be invited to attend maths and literacy tests that run at The Royal Free Hospital on a weekday and the University's Hendon Campus on a Saturday.
+If your application is successfully shortlisted, you will be invited to attend maths and literacy tests that run at the University's Hendon Campus.
 These tests are compulsory even if you meet our maths and English GCSE application requirements.
-The Move-On website may also help you prepare for these tests and the NHS Snap website will help you improve your confidence and competence when dealing with numeracy.
+NHS Snap website may help you prepare for these tests to improve your confidence and competence when dealing with numeracy.
 If you pass the tests, you will be invited to interview, which will take place on a weekday.

 We strongly recommend that you prepare well for your interview.
 We would recommend familiarising yourself with the main nursing or midwifery journals such as Nursing Standard, Nursing Times, British Journal of Midwifery or The Practising Midwife.
 If you have applied for nursing you may also want to consider the specific requirements of the field of nursing you have chosen.

 We will be considering the criteria listed below through a variety of methods such as direct questioning and observation.
 The essential skills and qualities are:

 We aim to contact you within seven working days to inform you of the outcome of your interview.
 If successful we will update your UCAS track record with your offer and the conditions you need to meet.
 You will also receive an email from us if you have been successful.

 Your offer will also outline any conditions that will need to be satisfied before the start of the course.
 They include: